 5320.1 General Policy

-Under the rules of the Graduate Council, students must be admitted to the Graduate School in order to earn and receive regular graduate credit that may be applied toward degree requirements.
+Students must be admitted to the College of Graduate Programs and Honors Studies in order to earn and receive regular graduate credit that may be applied toward degree requirements.

 5320.2 Workshop Graduate Credit

-Students earning workshop graduate credit while in Special Graduate Status (not admitted into the Graduate School) who later are admitted into a degree program may apply with program or advisor(s) approval only a limited number of such credits (not to exceed twelve quarter hours or eight semester hours) toward graduate degree requirements.
+Students earning workshop graduate credit while in Special Graduate Status (not admitted into the College of Graduate Programs and Honors Studies) who later are admitted into a degree program may apply with program or advisor(s) approval only a limited number of such credits (not to exceed twelve quarter hours or eight semester hours) toward graduate degree requirements.

 5320.3 Non-degree and teacher Licensure